 Whatever your industry, young people need to hear from you and your colleagues as real-life role models to inspire and educate them on the career pathways available.

 Role Model Week is a great time to provide your employees with meaningful volunteering opportunities, all you need to do is encourage them to sign up as a volunteer on our platform during the week to make their expertise and experience accessible to schools to book role model encounters with them in the future.

-You can share word of #RoleModelWeek and your organisations commitment to young people to your network too!
+You can share the word about #RoleModelWeek and your organisation's commitment to young people with your network!
 Organisations can get creative with other ways to celebrate the week, through organising their own events, raising awareness through their networks, or even holding their own dress up day in the office!